 In cases where flow-through is necessary and intended, use an explicitly coded branch to clearly mark the intent.
 Provide comments explaining the intention can be helpful to reviewers and maintainers.

 Perform static analysis to determine if all cases are, in fact, covered by the code.

-(Note that the use of a default case can hamper the effectiveness of static analysis since the tool cannot determine if omitted alternatives were or were not intended for default treatment.)
+Note: The use of a default case can hamper the effectiveness of static analysis since the tool cannot determine if omitted alternatives were or were not intended for default treatment.

 Use other means of mitigation including manual review, bounds testing, tool analysis, verification techniques, and proofs of correctness.